The Lincolnshire FHS has published several marriage indexes and a burial index for the Westwold Deanery to make your search easier.

 For 1900 through 1913 Mrs. Edna CASSWELL was the matron of the hospital.

 In 1920 the Market Rasen Dispensary had merged with the hospital and the local nursing association.
 It was now called the Market Rasen Dispensary, Cottage Hospital and DIstrict Nursing Association.
-In 1930, the hospital still held 8 patients who paid a small fee for the weekley room and board.
+In 1930, the hospital still held 8 patients who paid a small fee for the weekly room and board.

 K Company of the 1st Lincolnshire Rifle Volunteers was established in 1860.
 In 1872, Captain Henry Croft CHAMBERS, commanding; Lieut.
 Harry BROOKS; Samuel CHAPMAN was the drill instructor and G. ELWICK was the sergreant.